 I don't know about you, but I don't want my life in Christ to end poorly.
-I don't want that for my family or for the ministry I lead.
+I don't want that for my family or for the church I lead.
 And I don't want that for you.
 But honestly, I fear that history tells me the odds are against us.
-The only way I know to beat the odds is find a Godgiven holy ambition and allow that to shape our life.
+The only way I know to beat the odds is find a God-given holy ambition and allow that to shape my life.